abbylloyd03/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+  - sqlite3.OperationalError: database is locked
 - Can you tell what line it was executing when it failed?
+  - insert_pet("P2", "Cooper", "Rabbit")

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+  - "This error occurs when more than one process is using the same session file, that is, when you run two or more clients at the same time using the same session name or in case another program has accessed the file" from https://docs.pyrogram.org/faq/sqlite3-operationalerror-database-is-locked
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock